IQSS/DataTaggingServer/README.md

 ## Integration with Other Systems

-This server can conduct interviews on behalf of other systems, via a REST API.
-When using this feature, the client system receives the interview results, and can specify where to send the user to after the interview is done.
+This server can conduct interviews on behalf of other systems, via a REST API, or though an embeddable web component.
+The embeddable web component project is available [here](https://github.com/EilonBenIshay/PolicyModelsProjectFrontend2022).

+When using the API integration feature, the client system receives the interview results, and can specify where to send the user to after the interview is done.
 From a user's point of view, the process is seamless, as the transition between systems can be done without requiring user any action.

 System interaction is as follows:
 1. Client system requests an interview from PoMo Server (this app).
 This request includes a URL to `POST` the results back to, when the interview is done.